-Her Highness Sheikha Moza bint Nasser, wife of His Highness the Emir of Qatar, Sheikh Hamad bin Khalifa Al-Thani, plays a key role in supporting her husband’s far-reaching agenda to transform Qatar into a thriving, knowledge-based society.
+Her Highness Sheikha Moza bint Nasser plays a key role in supporting the country’s National Vision – a far-reaching agenda to transform Qatar into a thriving, knowledge-based society by 2030.
 For more than 15 years, Sheikha Moza has been a driving force behind education and social reforms in her country.
 These wide-ranging initiatives are aimed at preparing Qataris to compete in the global economy while building strong families and communities at home.
 Sheikha Moza also is active on the international stage, spearheading projects to promote peace and human development throughout the world.

 Domestically, she serves as Chairperson of Qatar Foundation for Education, Science and Community Development (QF), a private non-profit organisation founded in 1995.
 Its flagship project is Education City, which covers over 14 million square metres and houses branch campuses of renowned international universities and institutions.
 QF also is engaged in numerous scientific research and economic and social development projects.

 In addition to her work at Qatar Foundation

 , Sheikha Moza serves as the Vice Chair of the Supreme Council of Health

 and she also served as the Vice Chair of the Supreme Education Council